Annapurna Base Camp Trek Itinerary: 14 Days Itinerary

 Day 14: Final Departure

 The trip concludes today.
-Our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.
+Our airport representative will drop you off via private vehicle at the Kathmandu international airport for your departure from Nepal.

 Conclusion